-7.1.
+6.1.
 Dry Season Work Restriction.
-The Permittee shall ensure that initial ground disturbing activities involving construction and heavy equipment use within Covered Species habitat (such as excavation, grading and contouring) are limited to the period from June 15 to October 15 (Dry Season).
+Permittee shall ensure that initial ground disturbing activities involving construction and heavy equipment use within Covered Species habitat (such as excavation, grading and contouring) are limited to the period from June 15 to October 15 (Dry Season).
+Once initial ground disturbing activities have been completed in an area, additional ground disturbing activities such as excavation may occur in the same area pursuant to Condition of Approval 6.2.

 If more time is needed to complete initial ground disturbing activities, the work period may be modified in writing on a week-by-week basis by a CDFW representative.
-Requests for a work period extension shall: 1) describe the extent of work already completed; 2) detail the activities that remain to be completed; 3) detail the time required to complete each of the remaining activities; 4) provide photographs of both the current work completed and the proposed site for continued work; and 5) include an assessment of additional biological impacts as a result of the work extension.
+Requests for a work period extension shall: (1) describe the extent of work already completed; (2) detail the activities that remain to be completed; (3) detail the time required to complete each of the remaining activities; (4) provide photographs of both the current work completed and the proposed site for continued work; and (5) include an assessment of additional biological impacts as a result of the work extension.
 An extension of the period may require an Amendment if addition impacts to Covered Species will occur.